shahbazsharif1/ai-driven-heart-disease-detection-pipeline/README.md

 This project directly addresses this by:
 * **Enhancing Early Detection:** Providing a data-driven tool for clinicians to identify at-risk patients more effectively.
-* **Improving Patient Outcomes:** Facilitating earlier diagnosis, which can lead to more individualized treatment regimens and potentially lower mortality rates.
+* **Improving Patient Outcomes:** Facilitating earlier diagnosis, which can lead to more personalised treatment regimens and potentially decrease the mortality rates.
 * **Leveraging AI for Healthcare:** Showcasing the power of machine learning to analyze large medical datasets, identify hidden patterns, and improve prediction accuracy beyond conventional methods.

 ## 📊 Dataset